View frequently asked questions for test takers with disabilities and health-related needs.

 ETS grants reasonable accommodations for persons with disabilities as defined by the Americans with Disabilities Act Amendments Act, or ADAAA ("a physical or mental impairment that substantially limits one or more major life activities").
 Not every physical or mental impairment meets this definition.
 Second, even if a person is found to have a disability, this doesn’t automatically mean that the nature and severity of the disability warrants testing accommodations.

 Although these disabilities are lifelong, the impact they have on current functioning changes over time.
 Therefore, your documentation needs to reflect the current status of your functional limitations and explain why you need the testing accommodations you requested.
-If documentation is more than 5 years old, it isn’t current and must be updated.
 Note that the currency requirement may differ depending on your particular disability or disabilities.
 For example, for ADHD, the standard is generally 5 years.
-For psychiatric disorders, the generally accepted standard is an update that isn’t more than 12 months old, submitted with the underlying evaluation report.
 See Updating Documentation for LD/ADHD for more information.

 The ADAAA requires institutions to provide equal access and opportunities to individuals with disabilities.
 However, its regulations state that each institution can establish its own standards or guidelines for practice.
 The ETS documentation guidelines are designed to comply with the intent of the ADAAA as well as to ensure fairness to all test takers while maintaining the integrity of the test.